 Apple has sent mixed signals to Hollywood about its interest in original programming over the past few years, the report adds.

-Apple has reportedly met with TV producers and Hollywood studios about developing original TV shows to offer exclusively on iTunes, but services chief Eddy Cue later said Apple is "not in the business of trying to create TV shows."
+not in the business of trying to create TV shows."
 Instead, he said Apple is willing to offer producers suggestions and guidance where possible.

 Independent of its original content efforts, Apple has reportedly been getting more aggressive at landing movies for iTunes.
 The company was reportedly in discussions with the producers of the Michael Moore documentary "TrumpLand" very early in the process, for example, to secure an iTunes exclusivity window.